CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/ametv1.6.md

 ```

 Note, ran out of disk space on /shared, so I had to resize the volume to 1000 G, this also requires a wait on the EBS volume being optimized.
+This process takes a long time - 15 hours.
+It is best to get the size correct when you create the instance, rather than having to resize it.

 Then I need to resize the volume using the following command:

 ```